-Up to 6 additional sections of courses will be offered a term.
+Up to 6 additional sections of courses will be offered a term (up to 18 credit hours).
 Each section will need to be staffed by existing faculty as well as possible new adjunct faculty.
 Class sizes in the existing program will not be impacted as the sections for the two new concentrations will be offered only to students admitted to the concentrations.
 Student advising will be supported by the director of the Early Childhood Professional Education concentration program, and mentoring, learning support, career advising and field supervision will require additional personnel including the addition of 2-3 graduate assistants.